MO Museum: Young artists

-Projects of MO Museum
+Projects

-Literatų street
+Literatų Street

-The project of “Literatų street“ was implemented in partnership with a curator Eglė Vertelkaitė as well as over a 100 of different artists in the Old Town of Vilnius.
-More than 200 plates, made by different artists, were installed on the wall of Literatų street to represent the wide prospect of Lithuanian literature.
-More information on the project and its artists‘ works can be found in a book „Literatų street.
-Kuktūrinis gidas“ (2014), which was assembled and written by Milda Ivanauskienė, the director of MO Museum.
+The project of Literatų Street was implemented in partnership with curator Eglė Vertelkaitė as well as over 100 different artists in the Old Town of Vilnius.
+More than 200 plates, made by different artists, were installed on the wall of Literatų Street to represent the wide prospect of Lithuanian literature.
+More information on the project and its artists' works can be found in a book Literatų street.
+Kuktūrinis gidas (2014), which was compiled and written by Milda Ivanauskienė, the director of MO Museum.

-Vilniaus talking statutes
+Vilniaus Talking Statues

-Mo Museum released a cultural guide “The path of Vilnius statues” to help the public get to know the capital through introduction to sculptures and monuments of Vilnius.
-The idea was renewed in 2015 by introducing a project “Vilnius talking statues”, when 15 of local statues were made interactive.
+MO Museum released a cultural guide The Path of Vilnius Statues to help the public get to know the capital through introduction to sculptures and monuments of Vilnius.
+The idea was renewed in 2015 by introducing a project Vilnius Talking Statues, when 15 of local statues were made interactive.
 This way Vilnius became the fourth city in the international project, amongst other world's megalopolises such as New York or Copenhagen.
 Audios’ texts on sculptures were written by famous Lithuanian writers and red to record by professional actors.

-The history of culture
+The History of Culture

-The ambitious project “The history of culture”, which included history on modernization of Lithuanian art, photography, scenography, literature, film, music and other fields of culture, was introduced in 2010.
+Project The History of Culture included history on modernization of Lithuanian art, photography, scenography, literature, film, music and other fields of culture, was introduced in 2010.
 The unique archive of Lithuanian culture history was prepared in partnership with Lithuanian art critics, historians and theorists of culture, architecture and literature.
 This project is designated to be of use not only for researchers of various fields of culture but for teachers, students and pupils as well.

-Laboratory of art
+Laboratory of Art

-An unusual project, dedicated for management of personnel, “Laboratory of art” was implemented in collaboration with a modern biotechnology company “Thermo Fisher Scientific Baltics” in 2016.
+Dedicated for management of personnel, Laboratory of Art was implemented in collaboration with a modern biotechnology company “Thermo Fisher Scientific Baltics” in 2016.
 Participants visited workspaces of the artists, attended creative workshops prepared by art critics, were introduced to the specifics of MO Museum's vaults.
-3 month-long partnership with “Thermo Fisher Scientific Baltics” resulted in an exhibition “Bridges”, which was curated by 16 scientists from various fields such as scientific research, manufacture and administration.
+3 month-long partnership with Thermo Fisher Scientific Baltics resulted in an exhibition “Bridges”, which was curated by 16 scientists from various fields such as scientific research, manufacture and administration.